What Is The C-Wire On A Thermostat?

 If you find that you don’t have a c-wire (and you do have a low voltage thermostat setup), there are some options available to resolve the situation.

-Get a thermostat that doesn’t need a c-wire
+Get a smart thermostat that doesn’t need a c-wire

-Not only will you have to deal with replacing batteries every few months (or even weeks) depending on various factors like usage, placement, model, and signal strength, you’ll likely find that the performance of the device is not as good without a permanent power source.
-It’s a common complaint with battery models that they are less reliable in terms of WiFi connection as well as climate control performance.
-Of course you’ll also run the risk of the battery dying while you’re away and the thermostat not working at all.
+Not only will you have to deal with replacing batteries every few months (or even weeks) depending on various factors like usage, placement, model, and signal strength, you’ll likely find that the performance of the device is not as good without a constant power source.
+I find it’s a common complaint with battery-powered smart thermostat models that they are less reliable in terms of Wi-Fi connection, as well as climate control performance.
+Of course, you’ll also run the risk of the battery dying while you’re away and the thermostat not working at all.

-In some cases you will be able to use a c-wire adapter.
-These are small devices that can take the inputs from the HVAC control board and give you the required outputs as well as a c-wire.
-This works by re-purposing one of the existing wires between your thermostat and HVAC system as the c-wire and then using some electronics to replace the functions of two of the other in-use terminals, usually the G and Y.
+In some cases, you will be able to use a c-wire adapter.
+These are small devices that can take the inputs from the HVAC control panel and give you the required outputs as well as a c-wire.
+This works by re-purposing an existing wire between your thermostat and HVAC system as the c-wire and then using some electronics to replace the functions of two of the other in-use terminals, usually the G and Y wire.
+Remember to check for an unused wire of any color that you can use instead before going with this option.

 Another alternative to the c-wire adapter could be a 24VAC power brick.
-This would need to be plugged into a conventional wall outlet near your thermostat, so it’s the least desirable option because you’ll have the power cable hanging out there for all to see.
+This would need to be plugged into a conventional wall outlet near your thermostat, so it’s the least desirable option because you’ll have the power cable hanging out there for all to see, depending on your thermostat location.
 If you’re really in a pinch, though, this may be a viable option.

 These transformers are actually the same power supplies that wired doorbells use, so they’re fairly easy to get hold of, and have plenty of wire length to reach a power outlet.
 One example is this highly rated model from Hotop which comes with a good length cable and a whole bunch of cable clips to secure it to the wall.

-Below is an example of how a similar transformer would be wired to provide continuous power to the thermostat.
+Below is an example of how a similar transformer would be wired to each corresponding terminal to provide continuous power to the Nest Thermostat.
 The AC shown is a simplistic representation, but you can see how simple the connections can be for the power.

-Ultimately the best solution is to just install a c-wire and be done with it.
-This involves pulling out your existing thermostat cable and replacing it with a 5-wire version.
+Ultimately the best solution is to just install a new wire and be done with it.
+This involves pulling out your existing thermostat cable and replacing it with a 5-wire bundle.

-You can pick up rolls of thermostat 18 gauge cable from Amazon in various lengths relatively cheaply, and if you go for an 8 wire cable like the one pictured you’ll have some future proofing as well.
+You can pick up rolls of 18-gauge thermostat wire cable from Amazon in various lengths relatively cheaply, and if you go for an 8-wire cable like the one pictured you’ll have some future proofing as well.

 As with anything regarding your thermostat, if you’re not comfortable pulling cable through your walls it’s best to get a professional to do it properly.

 So now we know more about what the c-wire is for, how to find it, and what to do if it’s not there, we can look to smart thermostat models that we can use in each situation.
-We have a few buyers guides for different thermostat requirements:
+We have a few buyer’s guides for different smart thermostat needs, many of which don’t require a c-wire.

-Assuming you don’t have a line voltage heating system, a c-wire is the best way to provide power to your thermostat, especially in the case of smart thermostats where you have higher power requirements for fancy touch screens and communication radios.
-Some thermostats can use battery power, but it’s a hassle and you’re better off getting a c-wire in there somehow.
+Assuming you don’t have a line voltage heating system, a common wire (aka c-wire) is the best way to provide power to your smart thermostat, especially in the case of higher end models where you have greater power requirements for fancy touch screens and smart learning features.
+Some smart thermostats can use battery power, but it’s a hassle and you’re better off getting a c-wire in there somehow.

 There are a few ways to do this depending on your situation, budget, and the effort you’re prepared to spend.
 Be it using a cheap c-wire adapter, plugging in a 24VAC transformers, or just getting a proper c-wire installed, this is most often a solvable problem.